bwvanlith/Shaders_MaterialX/README.md

 # Shaders_MaterialX
 A small collection of gold, chrome, brass, copper and steel MaterialX and their Substance counterpart.
+At the moment of writing I have only released the spsm files (substance smart material).

 ## Gold
 ![Slide_001](https://github.com/bwvanlith/Shaders_MaterialX/assets/47045108/9fb35409-66ab-4eb1-a4c0-3579b8b97005)